-The big question is whether you were able to capture your first-party customer data from this unprecedented opportunity.
+With commerce sales rising, the big question is whether you are able to capture your first-party customer data from this unprecedented opportunity.

 What is First-Party Data?

 First-party data is a rich resource.
 It is defined as customer information supplied by your customers.
 There have been multiple studies, surveys, and research showing that first-party data is superior to third-party data obtained by cookies.
 It is of higher quality, more accurate, and extremely relevant as it is direct from the source and involves only your consumers, products, and brands.

 One of the primary benefits is that it is proprietary.
 Your first-party customer data is yours, alone.
 There is no vendor making this data available to you and your competitors via cookie tracking.
 It is gathered by Shoppable® with shopper consent to fulfill an ecommerce transaction either from a site, online ad, or social media channel.
 This is key for your consumers concerned about their privacy as well as the adaptation of new privacy-focused legislation (such as GDPR and CCPA) and the demise of third-party cookies on Google, by the end of this year.

 Having good data stewardship is an important factor in building consumer trust in your brand that can result in increasing your revenue.

 As this Boston Consulting Group article shares, “In the past year or two, privacy concerns and regulatory changes have increased the importance of first-party data, which helps companies keep value and trust at the center of the customer relationship by providing a transparent response to consumer and regulatory concerns.
 In addition, our research has shown that companies that link all of their first-party data sources can generate 1.5 times the incremental revenue from a single ad placement, communication, or outreach, and double the improvement in cost efficiency over companies that have more limited data integration capabilities.”